allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ![image](../img/hyperparameters_sections.png)

-## Argument Parser
+## Command line parsing
-Parameters passed to experiments, using Python's built-in argparser module, are automatically captured by ClearML, so no code changes are needed.
+Parameters passed to experiments, using Python's built-in argparse module and [click](https://click.palletsprojects.com/en/8.0.x/), are automatically captured by ClearML, so no code changes are needed.

+### Argparse example

 ```python
 from clearml import Task